thepoppycat/BBCS-X-NoSQL/README.md

 ---

-Edit README.md and change the `<username>`in the following line of markdown to your Github username such that you can click the button to open Gitpod.
+Next, edit README.md and change the `<username>`in the following line of markdown to your Github username such that you can click the button to open Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/joelleoqiyi/BBCS-X-NoSQL)